Mbah-Javis/Converting-a-model/README.md

 # Converting-a-model
-The screenshot is that of the terminal that is how i converted the keras_model using Tensorflowjs converter.
+<p>The screenshot is that of the terminal that is how i converted the keras_model using Tensorflowjs converter.
-The load_model.js is the javascript file for loading the model in an html document(index.html)
+The load_model.js is the javascript file for loading the model in an html document(index.html).
+This is the [link](https://github.com/Mbah-Javis/Fashion-mnist-with-Keras/blob/master/Fashion%20Mnist%20with%20keras%20.ipynb) to where the model was trained</p>
 <strong>How to convert the keras_model.h5</strong>
 1. Converting to tfjs_layers_model
 <code>tensorflow_converter --input_format=keras keras_medel.h5 tfjs_layers_model</code>